PR is the mortar that shows you how to hold it all together

 Mention the reporter’s work or articles in your own blog posts.
 People like to be appreciated for the work they do and hear that it was helpful to someone else.

 Remember to say thanks when the reporter does return a comment or writes a story about something you pitched.
 You can even share the piece on your other networks or platforms.

 Hire a PR firm to manage your Twitter and social media efforts.
 Building relationships with reporters on Twitter takes time and dedication.
 Even if you have in-house PR help, they would probably be unable to devote much time to it with all their other responsibilities, meaning they would miss out on key opportunities for media engagement.

 At Axia Public Relations, we can help you use Twitter to navigate around communication roadblocks and really connect with reporters in a meaningful way.
-Contact us today or download our free e-book The Essential Social Media Management Guide to learn how you can maximize your Twitter efforts for increased news coverage, visibility and profits.
+Contact us today or download our e-book The Essential Social Media Management Guide to learn how you can maximize your Twitter efforts for increased news coverage, visibility and profits.